QitaoZhao/ContextAware-PoseFormer/README.md

 ### News

+[2024.07.25] We updated the code for [MPI-INF-3DHP](https://github.com/QitaoZhao/ContextAware-PoseFormer/tree/main/ContextPose_mpi) (sorry about the delay) and added support for multiple feature backbones (HRNet-48 & CPN).
 [2023.12.23] The pre-processed labels for Human3.6M are available [here](https://drive.google.com/drive/folders/1OYKWnu_5GPLRfceD3Psf4-JZkloBodKx).
-We also add the [video narration](https://recorder-v3.slideslive.com/#/share?share=87185&s=6df19fee-f7ae-4be9-af4e-3a89fd626400) for our paper.
+We also added [video narration](https://recorder-v3.slideslive.com/#/share?share=87185&s=6df19fee-f7ae-4be9-af4e-3a89fd626400) for our paper.
 [2023.11.06] Our paper on [arXiv](https://arxiv.org/pdf/2311.03312.pdf) has been released.
 We are preparing for the video narration; some parts of the code still need cleaning.

 ## Related Previous Work